 In the UK, Atlantic puffins and grey seals can be spotted on the British Isles or on Farne Island, while dolphins can be seen from a boat along the Cornish coast.
 Danube Delta in Romania is great for seeing large breeding colonies of water birds like great white pelicans, glossy ibises, and red-breasted geese.

-The majority of Australian animals are endemic to Australia and some of the most unique creatures you’ll want to see are the egg-laying mammals: the short-beached echidna and the platypus.
-Kangaroo Island in South Australia is a good place to look for both species, as well as koalas, kangaroos, seals, and sea lions.
+The majority of Australian animals are endemic to Australia and some of the most unique creatures you’ll want to see down under are the egg-laying mammals: the short-beaked echidna and the platypus.
+Kangaroo Island in South Australia is a good place to look for both species as well as koalas, kangaroos, seals, and sea lions.

-Many Australian wildlife destinations are world-famous, like the Great Barrier Reef in Queensland, Cradle Mountain National Park in Tasmania (great for wombats, Bennett’s wallabies, Tasmanian pademelons and possibly Tasmanian devils) and Rottenest Island in WA – home of the quokka, “the world’s happiest animal”.
+Many Australian wildlife destinations are world-famous locations, like the Great Barrier Reef in Queensland, Cradle Mountain National Park in Tasmania (great for wombats, Bennett’s wallabies, Tasmanian pademelons and occasionally, Tasmanian devils) and Rottenest Island in Western Australia – home of the quokka – ‘the wold’s happiest animal.
 To see the world’s largest saltwater crocs and a plethora of water birds, head to Kakadu National Park in the Northern Territory.

-Flinders Ranges National Park is good for seeing Western grey kangaroo, red kangaroo, common wallaroo, and yellow-footed rock wallaby.
-To see the desert-adapted marsupials, dingos, wedge-tailed eagles, and thorny devils head to Old Andado station or West MacDonnell Ranges in Central Australia.
+Flinders Ranges National Park in South Australia is good for seeing Western grey kangaroo, red kangaroo, common wallaroo, and yellow-footed rock wallaby.
+To see the desert-adapted marsupials, dingos, wedge-tailed eagles, and thorny devils, head to Old Andado Station or West MacDonnell Ranges in Central Australia.
 With a bit of effort, you can even see a fair bit of wildlife in and around Sydney.

 Due to its inhospitable environment for human beings, Antarctica is one of the most pristine destinations on Earth.
 You can only visit the 7th continent on a cruise ship and there are two key areas the ships go to South Georgia Island and the Antarctic Peninsula.